 Broadlands, the nearby large country house formerly the home of Earl Mountbatten, is now is occupied by Lady Brabourne and is open to the public on weekdays in the summer.

 The church of Romsey Abbey is still very much with us, although little remains if the other monastic buildings.

-Sitting somewhat incongruously between the childrenʼs play area and the refreshment kiosk in Romseyʼs War Memorial Park is a large Japanese field gun.
+Sitting somewhat incongruously between the children's play area and the refreshment kiosk in Romsey's War Memorial Park is a large Japanese field gun.
 The plaque on the gun explains: